aspose-cells-cloud/aspose-cells-cloud-docs/en/docker/features/_index.md

 ## What is Aspose.Cells Cloud Docker Container?

-Aspose.Cells Cloud Docker Container is a containerized service provided by Aspose that is based on Docker, allowing you to deploy the functionalities of the Aspose.Cells Cloud API in local or private cloud environments without relying on Aspose's public cloud services.
+Aspose.Cells Cloud Docker Container is a containerized service provided by Aspose that is based on Docker, allowing you to deploy the functionalities of the Aspose.Cells Cloud API in a local or private cloud environment without relying on Aspose's public cloud services.

 ## Why Use Aspose.Cells Cloud Docker Container?